Draeken/role-splitter/docs/engineer/router.md

 - focus change -> router
 - app state change like: (eg: user is authentified) -> app state
 - local change: (eg: filter, pagination, sort) -> should only trigger a layout re-render for the change's author.

+***
+url: [compA]/[compB]

+- graph -> root & main comp -> compA ~~& main comp~~ -> compB ~~& main/secondary comp~~
+- synchrone resolution of permissions (root's main comp, compA, comB).
+- if compA deny access, it'll prevent access to compB. -> display the last authorized component with an error message or redirect to login

+comp have size requirements, if it can't be displayed, don't bother loading it or fetch other data related to it. when canvas find what to display, call comp async method to retrieve primary and / or secondary components, recursively.
+It can respond from static data or fetch it from database response (eg: friend list, product list)